mbursa/sim5/README.md

     make

 The compilation process creates a `lib` folder and puts three files there, `sim5lib.c`, `sim5lib.h` and `sim5lib.so`.
 The first two files contain a complete C source code which has been merged by the compiler process from all the individual source files in `src` folder.
-You need those files to staticly link SIM5 in your code (most typical usage).
+You need those files to statically link SIM5 in your code (most typical usage).
 The third file is a compiled library used for run-time linking.
 It is used by the Python interface, but you may use it for dynamical linking of SIM5 to your code too.

 ## Usage